Since its launch in June 2019, our Touchpoints Ambassadors programme has already led to a 15% increase in referrals.

 Our target is for our TouchPoints Ambassadors to be our ‘eyes and ears’ at all places where parents are in touch with each other.
 In this way we can make sure no child that needs us slips through the net.

-If you would like to hear more about becoming an ambassador, please get in touch.
+If you would like to hear more about becoming an ambassador, please complete the form below.

 I feel privileged to be able to support Camp Simcha as an Ambassador, so that I can help network and signpost other families to Camp Simcha in the knowledge they will be in safe hands.